 This free PDF worksheet on The Self-Compassion Pause guides the reader through an exercise on practicing mindfulness and self-compassion.

-- The worksheet begins with noting the date and whether the focus on awareness is on heart, body, or thoughts on the current day.
+- The worksheet begins by noting the date and whether the current day’s focus of awareness is on heart, body, or thoughts;

-- Next, the worksheet provides a short description on the importance of self-compassion for maintaining quality of life.
+- Next, the worksheet provides a short description of the importance of self-compassion for maintaining a high quality of life;

 - After this is the important step of acknowledging suffering.
-This step is both a place to practice mindfulness and encourages mindfulness as result.
-The aim is not to become overwhelmed by the pain or emotion but rather acknowledge it as real and hurtful, while giving yourself permission to feel it.
+This step is both a place to practice mindfulness and encourages mindfulness as a result.
+The aim is not to become overwhelmed by the pain or emotion, but rather to acknowledge it as real and hurtful while giving yourself permission to feel it.

 While the last step may be the most difficult, it is also a very important one.
 It involves vocalizing three statements: